Cross-border consumer contracts in the EU

 In consumer contracts it is still possible to make a choice of law, i.e. to declare a specific national law applicable, provided that the consumer is not denied the protection of compelling provisions of his state of residence (e.g. KSchG).

-These special arrangements do not apply to
+These special arrangements for consumer contracts do not apply to

 - contracts for services provided exclusively in a state other than that of the ordinary place of residence of the consumer (e.g. a contract with a hotel or other tourist accommodation);